ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 |  | | |
 | 19 | `ACTION_1, ACTION_2` | The list of expressions |

-You can change the order of execution using parentheses "( )".
+You can change the order of operations execution using parentheses "( )".
 Their contents are called **subexpression**.
-Bash calculates subexpressions first.
-If there is more than one subexpression, Bash calculates them in the left-to-right order.
+It has the highest priority for Bash.
+If there are several subexpressions, Bash calculates them in the left-to-right order.

 Suppose your code uses a numeric constant.
 You can specify its value in any numeral system.
-Use a prefix to select a numeral system.
+Use a prefix for choosing the system.
 Table 3-19 shows the list of allowable prefixes.

 {caption: "Table 3-19.
 The prefixes for numeral systems", width: "100%"}
 | Prefix | Numeral System | Example] |